-- 2. Buildings which are not within projects having a water management storage facility designed and built for a 25-year, three (3) day storm event in accordance with South Florida Water Management District's criteria shall use a finish floor elevation of 18 inches above the adjacent roadway crown elevation or the FIRM elevation, whichever is higher. - g) On parcels where unusual topographic conditions exist and the above standards conditions cannot be reasonably applied, the Building Official will consider requests to decrease the finished-floor elevation.
-All requests will require an analysis by a Florida registered professional engineer of the 25-year, three (3) day storm event and the 100-year, three (3) day storm event, using zero discharge for the entire drainage basin in which the proposed structure is located.
-Reductions may be allowed on the basis of the analysis, but in no case shall the finished floor be less than the FIRM.]
+On parcels where unusual topographic conditions exist and the above standards conditions cannot be reasonably applied, the Building Official will consider requests to decrease the finished-floor elevation.
+All requests will require an analysis by a Florida registered professional engineer of the 25-year, three (3) day storm event and the 100 year, three (3) day storm event, using zero discharge for the entire drainage basin in which the proposed structure is located.
+Reductions may be allowed on the basis of the analysis, but in no case shall the lowest floor elevation of buildings in special flood hazard areas be lower than required by the Florida Building Code, as modified by Marco Island.